christinetrac/friendle-frontend/docs/README.md

 ## Back-end

 ### Demo
-We have a publicly available API that you can use to match to one of our users in our database!
+We have a publicly available API that you can use to get hangout recommendations!

 <!-- Create User endpoint: [todo]
 Matching and hangout recommendation endpoint: [todo] -->

-You can make a POST request to our endpoint to get a match and recommended quarantine activities anywhere, anytime 😊
+You can make a POST request to our endpoint to get recommended quarantine activities anywhere, anytime 😊

 e.g.
 `curl  -d '{"username":"patrick-star","location":"toronto,ca","mbti":"entp","music":["folk"],"movies":["action"],"food":["sushi"]}' -H 'Content-Type: application/json' 'https://us-west2-uofthack21.cloudfunctions.net/simple-res'